rubyworks/loadable/README.md

 In addition, the Loadable gem includes two pre-made load hooks that can be used to prevent name clashes between Ruby's standard library and gem packages (see INFRACTIONS.md for more on this).
-There is also a load hook for for developers to make it trivial to make vendored sub-projects loadable.
+There is also a load hook for developers to make vendored sub-projects loadable.

+## 2 Features

+* Safely augment Ruby's load system.
+* Prevent library name clashes.
+* Search load locations.

 ## 3 Usage